The Helbing Mentorship Program

 ATCA is committed to encouraging and developing new talent, promoting diversity among theater writers, and working to make arts journalism a more progressive and inclusive profession.

 The Helbing Mentorship Program has been designed to promote and amplify the voices of young LGBTQIA+ arts writers through scholarship, mentorship, and professional development.
 The Program, established in 2021, is a year-long mentorship to support the work of a theater writer.
-The program has been funded by ATCA members and others who seek to honor the memory of ATCA member and LGBTQIA+ pioneer Terry Helbing (1951-1994) who was a theater critic, editor, and co-founder of the Meridian Gay Theatre Production Company.
-ATCA members will work with the selected program participants to develop their critical work in a variety of established and emerging media — from print to on-line, from radio to podcast.
-ATCA will work with recipients to locate publication outlets for their products crafted during the mentorship year.
+The program has been funded by ATCA members and others who seek to honor the memory of ATCA member and LGBTQIA+ pioneer Terry Helbing (1951-1994), a theater critic, editor, and co-founder of the Meridian Gay Theatre Production Company.

 Christopher Byrne, Chair